FelSiq/DBCV/README.md

 ### High precision computation

-If you are facing underflow issues and need more precision bits, you can adjust how many are available dynamically by enabling `dbcv.dbcv(..., enable_dynamic_precision=True)`.
-You can control the number of precision bits available by setting `dbcv.dbcv(..., enable_dynamic_precision=True, bits_of_precision=n)`.
+If you are facing underflow issues and need more precision bits, you can dynamically adjust how many are available by enabling `dbcv.dbcv(..., enable_dynamic_precision=True)`.
+The number of precision bits available is controlled by `dbcv.dbcv(..., enable_dynamic_precision=True, bits_of_precision=n)`.

 ```python
 import dbcv